siberianbear/4Kris/README.md

 **Variant II - Drupal theme**

 Download whole content of drupal directory to */sites/all* folder and check readme file inside the theme for info.
+Package contains also Drupal Bootstrap in recent supported version.

 ## 3. Install project's dependencies